This page covers:

 To complete all five of the Diploma Course modules is likely to take about six months per module which adds up to two and a half years – assuming you are working or have other responsibilities such as bringing up children.
 It is possible to cover the Diploma Course in a shorter time-span, but it does depend on commitment and time available.
 The average study time is likely to be between three and twelve hours per week.
 Birth chart analyses and forecasting do take longer than the other exercises.

-The tuition period is six months per module (except for the Taster Course).
+The tuition period is six months per module (except for the Taster Course); and three months per half module (Modules 3a and 3b of the Foundation Course).
 This means that your tutor will mark all the tutor-assessed exercises you have done in this period.
-If there are remaining tutor-assessed exercises when the six month period has run out, you are given a further six months to complete them, but you will be charged a fee.
+If there have remaining tutor-assessed exercises when the six month period has run out, you are given a further six months to complete them, but you will be charged a fee.
 This does not apply to the Taster Course.

 The tuition period is four months.
 Tuition will cease after this period.